Bata Shoe Museum: Building

 The three-storey Deconstructivist-styled rectangular building was designed by Moriyama & Teshima Architects, with Raymond Moriyama as the project's lead.
 Moriyama was inspired to shape the building like the boxes used to store and protect the Batas' footwear collection when he viewed them in 1978.
 The three-storey building's roof is tilted, designed to appear as a lid sitting slightly askew atop a shoe box.
 The building utilizes most of the property's area, due to local zoning by-laws restricting the height of the building to 13.4 m.
-The building exterior is made out of smooth, angle canted limestone quarried from Lyons, France; and glass walls that protrude from the building's limestone facade, that serve as the entrance.
+The building exterior is made out of smooth, angle canted limestone quarried from Lyon, France; and glass walls that protrude from the building's limestone facade, that serve as the entrance.
 The building's exterior also features windows 42 ft above the ground.

 The interior of the structure is organized into three sections moving east to west, and spread across five floors.
 In addition to exhibit halls, the building also includes a gift shop, lecture theatre, and reception hall.
 The floors in the museum's lower levels are made of dark-coloured woods, shaped in diamond parquets, a trompe-l'œil that draws visitors' eyes to their own feet.
 The building's main hall features a central stairwell ornate with bronze medallions cast by Dora de Pedery-Hunt; and circles cut into the stair risers to let in light from the windows above.
 The stairway spans five floors in total, including two below ground.
-A 12.8 m stained glass panel in shoe-like shapes sits atop the building's central staircase.
+A 12.8 m stained glass panel is next to the building's central staircase.
 The building's leather-clad reception desk is also designed to appear as a shoe from the stairway.